 Conveniently located between the mountains and the beaches, the Charlotte region offers the quality of life that people and businesses are looking for.
 Look closely at Charlotte and you’ll discover a lot!

 Culture, Hospitality And Tourism+_

-With a Main Library Uptown and 19 branches conveniently located throughout Mecklenburg County, the Charlotte Mecklenburg Library strives to be a catalyst for community betterment.
+With a Main Library uptown and 19 branches conveniently located throughout Mecklenburg County, the Charlotte Mecklenburg Library strives to be a catalyst for community betterment.
 It’s a place where neighbors can share ideas and develop solutions to community challenges and where volunteers and donors are eager to contribute to a literate, informed community that is working and thriving.
-Find them online at www.cmlibrary.org.
+Find the Library online at www.cmlibrary.org.

 As job creators and generators of local economic development, small businesses are the economic engines of communities across the state.
 This is why Carolina Small Business Development Fund has stepped in to fill the lending gap left by major banks that have tightened lending criteria and pulled out of many underserved communities across the state.
 Since 2010, their program has invested $32.7 million in funding 458 small business loans.
 They’ve also created and retained 1,018 jobs in communities throughout North Carolina!
 Learn more about Carolina Small Business Development Fund’s contributions to economic development.

 CMBCC helps member companies thrive by advocating on behalf of the black business community at local and state government levels.
 Visit them online to learn more about CMBCC and join today.

 By supporting women entrepreneurs economically, socially and politically, NAWBO Charlotte provides resources to help strengthen the wealth of local businesses and promote economic development within our community.
 Learn more about how NAWBO supports and propels women-owned businesses!